SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 ## New and pending task notification
 * Types: email, sms
-* To: assignee user of each new or pending task
+* To: [assigned user](#task-assignment-to-users) of each new or pending task
 * When: every 10 minutes

 ## Visit changed notification
 * Types: email, sms
 * To: surveillance and contact supervisor of visits contacts region
 * When: visit having contacts becomes symptomatic

+# Task generation and user assignment (#task-assignment-to-users)

+## Submit weekly reports
+* generated every hour if WEEKLY_REPORT_GENERATION feature enabled for each hospital informant

+## Contact follow-up
+* generated every hour if CONTACT_FOLLOW_UP feature enabled
+* assigned user becomes the contact officer if exists, if not a random officer of the contact district

+## Case related tasks
+* assigned user becomes the surveillance officer of the case if exists, if not a random surveillance officer of the district